ds1-fs21-gruppe19/qr_slip/README.md

 When running in production, the feature `auto_migration` should be enabled so that migrations run at startup automatically using `cargo run --release --features auto_migration`.

+## Development Environment

+The recommended environment for working with the qr_slip codebase is VSCode with the rust-analyzer plugin or Intellij / CLion with the Rust plugin.

+## Documentation

+The documentation can the rendered as an HTML site and opened in a browser using `cargo doc --open`.

 ## Endpoints

 ### `/login`